-Term Definition a b j The payments for veterans to settle Agent Orange death or disability claims.
+Term Definition The payments for veterans to settle Agent Orange death or disability claims.

 Because this income is excluded, only the source of the income is verified.
 Types of proof include, but are not limited to:

 - Copies of check stubs; - Letter from the agency providing the income; or - Collateral contact with the agency providing the income.